juxor/afaq/markdown/secG4.md

 of the basic, underlying, principles of anarchism and has consistently followed the logical conclusions of such a rejection into private statism and support for hierarchical authority associated with private property that it cannot be made consistent with the ideals of anarchism.
-In constrast, given its **own** principles, individualist anarchism can easily become **consistent** anarchism.
+In contrast, given its **own** principles, individualist anarchism can easily become **consistent** anarchism.
 That is why it is a school of anarchism, unlike "anarcho"-capitalism.
 All that is required is to consistently apply "occupancy and use" to workplaces (as Proudhon advocated as did many individualist anarchists).
 By consistently applying this principle it finally ends